How technology is having an impact on your car insurance

 So how can insurers get their customers to improve their habits?
 Well, if you can’t beat ’em, join ’em.
 In an effort to use smartphones to their advantage, most auto insurers, including yours truly, now use apps to personalize their customers’ policies according to their driving habits.

-For instance, the my Driving Discount program takes all aspects of a user’s driving into consideration: phone usage while at the wheel, driving speed and typical driving times, among others.
+For instance, the my Drive program takes all aspects of a user’s driving into consideration: phone usage while at the wheel, driving speed and typical driving times, among others.
 These figures are then compiled and used to give “good” drivers a discount on their insurance rates.
 And hey, that’s nothing to scoff at—in some cases, the discount can be as much as 25%!

 Not only do customers get rewards for good behaviour, they also get reminders and pointers guiding them to safer driving habits, making the roads safer for everyone.
 And isn’t that what we’re all striving for?